Serg70877/Cyber-Security-Notes/README.md

 ```

 The public rsa key can be found from `.ssh/id_rsa.pub`.

-Finally, connect to the target machine with SSH (don't forget to `chmod 600 id_rsa`) and enter the passphrase you set.
+Connect to the target machine with SSH (don't forget to `chmod 600 id_rsa`) and enter the passphrase you set.

 ## Useful URLS
 - https://github.com/swisskyrepo/PayloadsAllTheThings